 Doesn't seem to care about anything anymore.
 Has lost interest in work, sex, hobbies, and other pleasurable activities.
 Has withdrawn from friends, family, and other social activities.

 Expresses a bleak or negative outlook on life.
 Is uncharacteristically sad, irritable, short-tempered, critical, or moody; talks about feeling “helpless” or “hopeless.”

 Frequently complains of aches and pains such as headaches, stomach problems, and back pain.
 Or complains of feeling tired and drained all the time.

 Sleeps less than usual or oversleeps.
 Has become indecisive, forgetful, disorganized, and “out of it.”

 Eats more or less than usual, and has recently gained or lost weight.

 Drinks more or abuses drugs, including prescription sleeping pills and painkillers, as a way to self-medicate how they're feeling.

-Sometimes it is hard to know what to say when speaking to a loved one about depression.
-You might fear that if you bring up your worries he or she will get angry, feel insulted, or ignore your concerns.
+Sometimes it is hard to know what to say when speaking to someone about depression.
+You might fear that if you bring up your worries the person will get angry, feel insulted, or ignore your concerns.
 You may be unsure what questions to ask or how to be supportive.

 If you don't know where to start, the following suggestions may help.
 But remember that being a compassionate listener is much more important than giving advice.
-You don't have to try to “fix” the person; you just have to be a good listener.
-Often, the simple act of talking to someone face to face can be an enormous help to someone suffering from depression.
-Encourage the depressed person to talk about his or her feelings, and be willing to listen without judgment.
+You don't have to try to “fix” your friend or family member; you just have to be a good listener.
+Often, the simple act of talking face to face can be an enormous help to someone suffering from depression.
+Encourage the depressed person to talk about their feelings, and be willing to listen without judgment.